 Information must be removed from the Adjudication Detail report to ensure that PHI is not shared.
 Make sure to only include the claims from that report that should be re-adjudicated.

 Remove columns F (Last name) through AC (Other Diagnosis)

+Remove columns C (Tax ID) and D (NPI #)

 Save the file using the following naming convention